Circle Centre Mall: Historic preservation

 Since some of the costs of the mall were paid by federal funding, a survey of the buildings in the redevelopment area was conducted as to their historical importance under Section 106 of the National Historic Preservation Act of 1966.
 The survey was conducted between 1987 and 1990.

 Of the 43 buildings surveyed, it was decided that 17 would be retained, 8 would have only their facades preserved, and 18 would be demolished.
 Fourteen of the buildings to be demolished were contributing structures in the Wholesale District, a historic district on the National Register of Historic Places.
 The facades of seven buildings were subsequently incorporated into the exterior of the mall.

 Of the seven historic facades that were preserved, only two were used in place.
 The others were moved as much as two blocks from their original locations.
-The cast-iron facade of the Vajen Exchange Block Building, which had been preserved by the Historic Landmarks Foundation from an earlier demolition outside the Wholesale District, was also used.
+The cast-iron façade of the Vajen Exchange Block Building, which had been preserved by the Historic Landmarks Foundation from an earlier demolition outside the Wholesale District, was also used.